Ben S. Pollock

 From 1988-92, the Democrat then the Democrat-Gazette ran his column “Mirthology” regularly (at times irregularly).
 “Like many members, my column writing always has been a sideline.
 Mainly as a side to being a copy, metro, editorial page and wire editor,” Ben says.

 After being downsized in late 2001 from The Morning News of Northwest Arkansas (which ended that 33-month weekly column, “Loose Leaves”), Ben earned a Master of Arts in Journalism from the University of Arkansas.
 He served as a graduate teaching assistant, teaching journalism basics to first-years and journalism ethics to juniors and seniors, until his May 2003 graduation.
+He returned to the Democrat-Gazette’s Northwest Arkansas Edition in 2003 working as a news page designer until a mass layoff in 2012.

 While most of Ben’s pieces have been humor and general interest, a notable exception was his 1986-98 stint at the Democrat then Democrat-Gazette creating the daily, non-bylined, front-page column “In the News.”
 Each of the eight-12 “newsers” is a complete wire story, reduced to a single sentence.
 “In the News” began in the 1950s (and continues), and Ben’s tenure is one of its longest.
 (OK, sticklers, it was “Newsmakers” running on 2A in the pre-hyphenated Democrat 1986-91, essentially a clone of the Gaz‘s.)